nikhilshinde57/Push-Notification/README.md

 **How RabbitMQ is used in this project:**

-1. 1Its exchanges are used to send one message or notification to the multiple queues those are having binding with them.
+1. It's exchanges are used to send one message or notification to the multiple queues those are having binding with them.
-2. 2Every user having its separate queue i.e. single queue represents the customer or user
+2. Every user having its separate queue i.e. single queue represents the customer or user
-3. 3Channel represents the exchange i.e. when new channel created that time create the new exchange with that channel name.
+3. Channel represents the exchange i.e. when new channel created that time create the new exchange with that channel name.
-4. 4When user subscribe to the channel that time just create the binding between the exchange and the user queue.
+4. When user subscribe to the channel that time just create the binding between the exchange and the user queue.
-5. 5All exchanges are fan out exchanges means when message published to that channel it will send to all queue those are having binding with that exchange.
+5. All exchanges are fan out exchanges means when message published to that channel it will send to all queue those are having binding with that exchange.

 **How MongoDB is used in this project:**

-1. 1The MongoDB is used to store the user information and to maintain the list of subscriber list against the channel.
+1. The MongoDB is used to store the user information and to maintain the list of subscriber list against the channel.
-2. 2User Entity:
+2. User Entity:

 {